Realtime Photo-realistic 3D for e-commerce now free

 </script>

-To use with npm, install the packages using npm or yarn.
+To use with npm, in an existing project, install the packages using npm or yarn.

 npm install threepipe @threepipe/webgi-plugins